Indoor Pool, Grossinger’s Catskill Resort and Hotel, Liberty, NY

 Stefan Kanfer is a contributing editor of City Journal and the author of A Summer World: The Attempt to Build a Jewish Eden in the Catskills, from the Days of the Ghetto to the Rise and Decline of the Borscht Belt.

-traveling exhibition accompanies this book and is available by contacting the artist/author directly
+A traveling exhibition accompanies this book and is available by contacting the artist/author directly.

 THE AUTHOR

-Marisa Scheinfeld was born in Brooklyn, NY in 1980 and raised in the Catskills.
-She received a B.A. from the State University at Albany in 2002, and a MFA from San Diego State University in 2011.
-Her work is motivated by an interest in the landscape and its embedded histories, both apparent and hidden.
+Marisa Scheinfeld is a Jewish-American photographer and author who was born in Brooklyn, NY in 1980 and raised in the Catskills.
+She received her B.A. from the State University at Albany in 2002, and her MFA from San Diego State University in 2011.
+Her work is motivated an interest in regional landscape and its myriad histories, both apparent and hidden, and a drive to use the medium of photography as an act of preservation.

-Marisa is also an Adjuct Professor of Photography at SUNY Purchase and working on her second book entitled Once Upon A Time.
+Marisa is currently an Adjunct Professor of Photography at SUNY Purchase and working on her second book which explores hidden, alternative and fringe histories of the Catskills and Hudson Valley.

 THE CONTRIBUTORS